-Finally, the project is developing a data transfer infrastructure using DPIRD’s eConnect platform, which will seamlessly transfer data from the growers’ farm management software to the model and then return it to the grower using APIs.
+The project is developing a data transfer infrastructure leveraging DPIRD’s eConnect platform, which will seamlessly transfer data from the growers’ farm management software to the model and then return it to the grower using APIs.